Grizzly shot, killed after fatal attack of California woman

+Dona Aitken, an artist who lives about 7 miles (11 kilometers) east of Ovando, said the bear’s death would bring relief to the community.
+Aitken sees grizzlies occasionally and signs of them such as droppings and tracks, but hasn’t been bothered by them.

+“Everybody recognizes this as really abnormal behavior to actually attack somebody sleeping in a tent in town,” she said.
+“I think we still don’t have a good answer for why he did that.”

-Investigators gathered DNA evidence from the scene of Lokan’s death and will compare it to samples gathered from the dead grizzly bear to confirm they got the right bear.
+Investigators gathered DNA evidence from the scene of Lokan’s death and will compare it to samples gathered from the dead grizzly bear, which was taken to a state wildlife laboratory in Bozeman for a necropsy, Lemon said.
 The results could be available in the next three days.

 Until then, Powell County Sheriff Gavin Roselles said he would maintain a closure on outdoor campsites in Ovando.

-Lokan, a registered nurse who had worked at a hospital in Chico, was an experienced outdoors woman and cyclist who was on a mountain biking trip.
-She and her party were camped behind the Ovando post office early Tuesday when she was attacked.
+Lokan, a registered nurse who had worked at a hospital in Chico, was an experienced outdoors woman and cyclist who was on a much-anticipated mountain biking trip.
+She and two companions were camped behind the Ovando post office early Tuesday when she was attacked.

-Friends said Lokan was a free spirit, competitive and adventuresome and was aware of the dangers she faced on the trip.
+Friends described Lokan as a free spirit and competitive — and aware of the dangers she faced on the trip.

 “She had a really good spirit.
 She always had a smile on her face.
 Always lit up when she saw you.
 Always gave you a big hug,” said Mike Castaldo, president of the Chico Cycling Team, who knew Lokan for about 15 years.
 “But I think most of her identity was, you know, outside on the bike, enjoying the outdoors was her thing.”

-The bear had awakened the woman and two others who were camping near the post office about 3 a.m.
+The estimated 400-pound (181 kilogram) bear awakened Lokan and her companions in an adjacent tent about 3 a.m.
 Tuesday, officials said.
-The bear then ran away.

-The campers removed food from their tents, secured it and went back to sleep, officials with Montana Fish, Wildlife and Parks said.
+After the bear ran away, the campers removed food from their tents, secured it and went back to sleep, Montana wildlife officials have said.

-The approximately 400-pound (181 kilogram) bear was seen by a video camera at a business about a block away from the post office about 15 minutes later, wildlife officials said.
+The bear was seen by a video camera at a business about a block away from the post office about 15 minutes later, wildlife officials said.

 About 4:15 a.m., the sheriff’s office received a 911 call after two people in a tent near the victim’s were awakened by sounds of the attack, Roselles said.
 They discharged their bear spray, and the bear ran away.